steebchen/crds/README.md

-# YAML Manifests Collection
+# CRD Manifests Collection

-This repository contains a collection of combined YAML manifests from various sources, organized for easy use and reference.
+This repository contains a collection of combined CRD YAML manifests from various sources, organized for easy use and reference.
 Currently, it includes:

 1. GCP Config Connector - Combined Custom Resource Definitions (CRDs)